IBM-Cloud/cf-deployment-tracker-client-node/README.md

-## The Cloud Foundry deployment tracker service is no longer available
+## The Cloud Foundry Deployment Tracker Service has been discontinued

+This Deployment Tracker Service client for Node.js applications is no longer supported.
 Refer to [this page](https://github.com/IBM-Bluemix/cf-deployment-tracker-service/wiki/Deployment-Tracker-Service-status) for details.